StackVista/stackstate-docs/configure/telemetry/send_metrics.md

 * **type** - The type of metric.
 Can be `gauge`, `count`, `rate`, `counter` or `raw`.
 * **tags** - Optional.
 A list of key/value tags to associate with the metric.

 The `timestamp` and `value` are used to plot the metric as a time series.
-The `name` and `tags` can be used to define a metric stream in StackState.
+The `name` and `tags` can be used to define a metric stream in Rancher Observability.

-## Send metrics to StackState
+## Send metrics to Rancher Observability

-Multiple metrics can be sent in one JSON message via HTTP POST to the [StackState Receiver API address](#stackstate-receiver-api).
+Multiple metrics can be sent in one JSON message via HTTP POST to the [Rancher Observability Receiver API address](#stackstate-receiver-api).
 For example:

 {% tabs %}
 {% tab title="curl" %}